pm67nz/hpc_training/_lessons/002-programming-environment.md

 ### Targeting a CPU

 A CPU target should be loaded before building any code.
-This means that you tell the compiler to use instructions that are understood by this particular CPU (or a younger CPU in the same family, such as Intel's x86 CPUs).
+This means that you tell the compiler to use instructions that are understood by this particular CPU (or a younger CPU of the same family).
 Otherwise you will see a warning message from the Cray compiler driver whenever you try to compile code,

 ```
 No supported cpu target is set, CRAY_CPU_TARGET=x86-64 will be used.